You need to know things about my book "Since When Did Single Mean Sad."

 Some things have been brought to my attention regarding my novel that I feel need to be cleared up.

-#1- My book is about my personal experience as a young Christian woman in her 20s.
-Therefore, most of the information is backed up by biblical knowledge and scientific evidence.
-However, some of my own ideas and theories are included in the novel, and not everything will apply to everyone.
+#1- My book is about my experience as a young Christian woman in her 20s.
+Therefore, most information is backed by biblical knowledge and scientific evidence.
+However, some of my ideas and theories are included in the novel, and not everything will apply to everyone.

 #4- You might disagree- We live in a world that is so set on proving that we are right in everything we do.
 Therefore, if anything is said or done to go against the grain, you are causing trouble.
-I understand that the conversation of being single and not happy about it can be a little bit touchy.
+I understand the conversation about being single and unhappy can be slightly touchy.
 However, I believe that this conversation is also too important not to have.
-Therefore, if you read my book and it is not your cup of tea, feel free to set it down on your shelf or give it to a friend.
+Therefore, if you read my book and it is not your cup of tea, please set it on your shelf or give it to a friend.
 However, I would appreciate it if you would refrain from personally attacking anyone.

-#5- No copyright- Copyright and plagiarism are something that was emphasized to me in my school and during my college tenure.
+#5- No copyright- Copyright and plagiarism were emphasized to me in my school and during my college tenure.
 Therefore, it is something I am very familiar with.
 It was to the point where we knew that if we were caught plagiarizing content, we could be kicked out of the program.
-That being said, I made every effort when creating "Since When Did Single Mean Sad" to cite every source that I used in Chicago Style format in the back of the book.
-Not cited ideas are conclusions that I drew from the life experiences I have had and downloads I received from God.
+That said, I made every effort when creating "Since When Did Single Mean Sad" to cite every source I used in Chicago Style format in the back of the book.
+Not cited ideas are conclusions I drew from my life experiences and downloads I received from God.

 #6- Though everyone can read my book, my target audience is as follows (these are the people who will most likely relate to many of the experiences in this novel.
 However, outliers do apply.):